-A director should devote sufficient time to familiarize himself with the Corporation's business.
-He should be constantly aware and knowledgeable of the Corporation's operations to enable him to meaningfully contribute to the Board's work.
+A director should devote sufficient time to familiarize himself with the Company's business.
+He should be constantly aware and knowledgeable of the Company's operations to enable him to meaningfully contribute to the Board's work.
+For this reason, a non-executive director may concurrently serve as a director to a maximum of five publicly listed companies.

 Attendance in board meetings is crucial to the effectiveness of the Board and establishing a quorum at meetings.
-He should attend and actively participate in Board and committee meetings, review meeting materials and, if called for, ask questions or seek explanation.
+He should attend and actively participate in all Board and committee meetings, review meeting materials and, if called for, ask questions or seek explanation.
 He should be physically present in at least 50% of the Board meetings.
+The absence of a director in more than fifty percent (50%) of all regular and special meetings of the Board during his/her incumbency is a ground for disqualification in the succeeding election, unless the absence is due to illness, death in the immediate family, serious accident or other unforeseen or fortuitous events.